spxp/spxp-specs/SpxpProfileSpec-V03.md

 - Otherwise, set the member `src.m` in the target object (i.e. `dst.m` := `src.m`).

 ### 12.4 Private data and signatures
-The “private” array is removed from JSON objects before signing (see also [8.1](#81-signing-json-objects)).
+The “private” array is removed from JSON objects before signing (see also [8.9](#91-signing-json-objects)).
 Instead, the plaintext within each encrypted block must be signed individually.
+This prevents protocol servers from learning anything about the author of an encrypted data block.
+If the JWE encrypted object uses Additional Authenticated Data (AAD), clients must validate that the AAD on the encrypted JWE object matches the AAD in the signature of the decrypted plaintext.
+This feature is used to prevent replay attacks on the publishing endpoint.

 ### 12.5 Full example of private data in profile root document
 Example: